chinmayarvind23/AIvaluate/docs/Individual Logs/Colton.md

 Next cycle I am going to have a little more focus on frontend design.
 Because I have alot more expirence in frontend compared to my team members I can make front end designs much faster and help up put more focus on backend.
 I will also be tryign to implement a file storage system.

 -----------------------------------------------------------------------------------
-## Wednesday June 19th - Friday June 21st
+## Cycle 7: Wednesday June 19th - Friday June 21st

 ### Timesheet
 Clockify report